bmagalhaes/ECO395M-HW/hw1.md

 darkness can be one of various reasons.
 ![](hw1_files/figure-markdown_github/1.1.5-1.png)

-### Which month of year does flight delay mostly to occur?
+### Which month of year does flight delay mostly occur?

 This time, we’ll extend our view from day to year to find out the month which flight delay mostly occurs.
 In case of departure delays from